sswastioyono18/cv/README.md

 <hr>
 <h3>Kitabisa </h3>

-**Technical Manager** @ [Kitabisa](https://kitabisa.com/) _(Nov 2021 - Present)_ <br>
+**Senior Technical Manager** @ [Kitabisa](https://kitabisa.com/) _(Nov 2024 - Present)_ <br>
-Act as point of contact for backend technical related matter in payment and user platform squad
+Act as SME for technical implementation related with payment
-- Align with PM to create tech roadmap and reduce tech debt
-- Managed and coached 8 team members from multiple domain (QA, Mobile & Backend).
+- Managed and coached multiple team members from multiple domain (QA, Mobile & Backend).
 - Hands on coding to deliver high impact feature
 - Standardize development workflow & onboarding process as part of improving engineering culture

+**_Notable activities & responsibilities: :_**
+- OpenAPI initiative
+- Implemented Alert OnCall using Grafana

+**Technical Manager** @ [Kitabisa](https://kitabisa.com/) _(Nov 2021 - 2023)_ <br>
+Act as SME for any implementation related with 3rd party payments, donations and donors flow I also managed multiple team members from multiple domain (QA, Mobile & Backend).
+Additionally, I also involved as an IC for high impact projects.

+**_Notable activities & responsibilities: :_**
+- Modernise 1 legacy service from PHP to Golang and it's infrastructure from EC2 to GKE
+- Automatic Donation Initiative which bring more than **10%** GDV
+- Implementing Open Telemetry as part of the company-wide observability initiative

 **Senior Backend Engineer** @ [Kitabisa](https://kitabisa.com/) _(Sep 2020 - Oct 2021)_ <br>